R0NC0L4/TurtlebotConveyor/README.md

 This file enables the execution and simulation of control algorithms in Gazebo.
 In this instance, the algorithm implemented is one in which the robot moves in a forward direction until it encounters an obstacle, at which point it ceases forward movement and rotates to a new orientation.

-This is the rqt graph:
+This rqt graph shows the nodes and topics related to the conveyor simulation:

 <img title="" src="img/roam.png" alt="roam.png" data-align="center">

 To use a different control algorithm, it's possible to modify the file's code by replacing the name of the script that contains the desired algorithm.
+For example, modify the "algorithm" node in the launch file as follows:

 ```markup
 <!-- Algorithm -->